 For perspective, Burke notes that equipment and physical assets often represent 20% or less of a practice’s total value.
 The rest comes from your brand, patient relationships, and reputation.

 As Burke explains, depreciation recapture often surprises practice owners during a sale.
-While you've benefited from depreciation tax deductions over the years, these can create unexpected tax obligations during the sale.
+While you’ve benefited from depreciation tax deductions over the years, these can create unexpected tax obligations at closing.

 She offers this example: